RomayLala/alx-higher_level_programming/0x03-python-data_structures/README.md

 This function prints a matrix of integers.
 This function adds 2 tuples.
 This function returns a tuple with the length of a string and its first character.
+This function  finds the biggest integer of a list.